HEALTH AND SAFETY

 (1) To administer and enforce all state and district health laws, regulations, and standards.

 (2) To do all things required for the preservation and protection of the public health and preventive health and to enter into agreements with the director of the state department of health and welfare or the director of the department of environmental quality to provide services or do such other things as specified in the agreement.
 An agreement entered pursuant to this subsection may be between either such director and one (1) district or multiple districts.
 An order of a district board of health will take effect immediately.
 However, notwithstanding the provisions of this subsection, if an order applies to all persons in a county or a public health district, the board of county commissioners within each affected county, after consulting with the district board of health, will determine by resolution whether or not to approve the order within county limits within seven (7) days of the date of the order.
 If the board of county commissioners approves the order, then the order will take effect immediately for a period of thirty (30) days.
 Thereafter, the order may be extended, amended, or modified and reimposed for thirty (30) day periods, subject to approval by the board of county commissioners. [,]

 (3) To determine the location of its main office and to determine the location, if any, of branch offices.

-(5) All moneys or payment received or collected by gift, grant, devise, or any other way shall be deposited to the respective division or subaccount of the public health district in the public health district fund authorized by section 39-422, Idaho Code.
+(5) To deposit all moneys or payment received or collected by gift, grant, devise, or any other way to the respective division or subaccount of the public health district in the public health district fund authorized by section 39-422, Idaho Code.

 (7) To cooperate with the state board of health and welfare, the department of health and welfare, the board of environmental quality and the department of environmental quality.